mesos/cloudfoundry-mesos/docs/getting-started.md

 ## Deploy CloudFoundry Diego

-Cloudfoundry-Diego currently tested only with `CloudFoundry v219`, `Diego v0.1434.0` and `Garden Linux v0.307.0`.
+Cloudfoundry-Diego is currently tested only with `CloudFoundry v219`, `Diego v0.1434.0` and `Garden Linux v0.307.0`.
 Please refer to [the Diego release document](https://github.com/cloudfoundry-incubator/diego-release) to deploy the specified version.

-CloudFoundry has two run-time environment, `DEA` and `Diego`, by default the app will be deployed to DEA which is not supported by CloudFoundry-Mesos.
+CloudFoundry has two run-time environments, `DEA` and `Diego`.
+By default the CloudFoundry apps will be deployed in the DEA environment which is currently not supported by CloudFoundry-Mesos.
 Please set the Cloud Controller property `default_to_diego_backend` to `true` in the manifest file when deploying CloudFoundry.

 ## Deploy Mesos

-Cloudfoundry-Diego works with Mesos 0.25.0, the host OS should be `Ubuntu 14.04` (Other distributions not tested) with `Docker 1.8.2` or later installed.
+Cloudfoundry-Diego works with Mesos 0.25.0, the host OS should be `Ubuntu 14.04` (Other distributions are not tested) with `Docker 1.8.2` or later installed.

 Please follow the [Mesos](http://mesos.apache.org/gettingstarted/) and/or [MESOSPHERE](https://mesosphere.com/downloads/) documents to install and start a Mesos cluster.